 ACTION:

-SA2 respectfully requests RAN2 and RAN3 to take the above information into account and to answer the questions raised by SA2 and to provide any other feedback to SA2.
+SA2 respectfully requests RAN2 and RAN3 to take the above information into account and to answer the questions raised by SA2 and to provide any other feedback to SA2 (including any feedback on the proposed interim agreements).

 3. Date of Next TSG SA WG2 Meetings: